-- 1. Handling and Curation of Artifacts and Letter of Acceptance - a.
-The Archaeologist shall be responsible for ensuring that all cultural remains collected are cleaned, catalogued, and permanently curated with an appropriate institution; that a letter of acceptance from the curation institution has been submitted to MMC; that all artifacts are analyzed to identify function and chronology as they relate to the history of the area; that faunal material is identified as to species; and that specialty studies are completed, as appropriate. - b.
-Curation of artifacts associated with the survey, testing and/or data recovery for this project shall be completed in consultation with LDR and the Native American representative, as applicable. - 2.
-Final Results Reports (Monitoring and Research Design And Data Recovery Program) - a.
+1. Handling and Curation of Artifacts and Letter of Acceptance

+The Archaeologist shall be responsible for ensuring that all cultural remains collected are cleaned, catalogued, and permanently curated with an appropriate institution, that prior to release of the grading bond and/or Certificate of Occupancy, whichever is applicable, the Principal Investigator shall submit a letter of acceptance from the curation institution to MMC, that all artifacts are analyzed to identify function and chronology as they relate to the history of the area, that faunal material is identified as to species; and that specialty studies are completed, as appropriate.
+Curation of artifacts associated with the survey, testing and/or data recovery for this project shall be completed in consultation with LDR and the Native American representative, as applicable.

+- 2. Final Results Reports (Monitoring and Research Design and Data Recovery Program) - a.
 Prior to the release of the grading bond, two copies of the Final Results Report (even if negative) and/or evaluation report, if applicable, which describes the results, analysis, and conclusions of the Archaeological Monitoring Program (with appropriate graphics) shall be submitted to MMC for approval by the ERM of LDR. - b.
-For significant archaeological resources encountered during monitoring, the Research Design And Data Recovery Program shall be included as part of the Final Results Report. - c.
+For significant archaeological resources encountered during monitoring, the Research Design and Data Recovery Program shall be included as part of the Final Results Report. - c.
 MMC shall notify the RE or BI, as appropriate, of receipt of the Final Results Report. - 3.
-Recording Sites with State of California Department of Park and Recreation - a The Archaeologist shall be responsible for recording (on the appropriate State of California Department of Park and Recreation forms-DPR 523 A/B) any significant or potentially significant resources encountered during the Archaeological Monitoring Program in accordance with the City's Historical Resources Guidelines, and submittal of such forms to the South Coastal Information
+Recording Sites with State of California Department of Park and Recreation

+The Archaeologist shall be responsible for recording (on the appropriate State of California Department of Park and Recreation forms-DPR 523 A/B) any significant or potentially significant resources encountered during the Archaeological Monitoring Program in accordance with the City's Historical Resources Guidelines, and submittal of such forms to the South Coastal Information Center with the Final Results Report.